koch-tobias/master-thesis/README.md

 streamlit run src\deployment\website.py
 ```

-The REST-API developed with FastAPI and virtualized with docker is developed for production and can be addressed by sending a request to the following url: </br>
+The REST-API developed with FastAPI and virtualized with docker developed for production can be addressed by sending a request to the following url: </br>
 ```
 http://10.3.13.137:7070/api/get_relevant_parts/
 ```